John Brown's last speech

 John Brown's last speech, so called by his first biographer, James Redpath, was delivered on November 2, 1859.
 John Brown was being sentenced in a courtroom packed with whites in Charles Town, Virginia, after his conviction for murder, treason against the Commonwealth of Virginia, and inciting a slave insurrection.
-According to Ralph Waldo Emerson, the speech's only equal in American oratory is the Gettysburg Address.
+According to Ralph Waldo Emerson, the speech's only equal in American oratory was the Gettysburg Address.

-As was his custom, Brown spoke extemporaneously, without notes, although he had evidently thought about what he would say; he knew the opportunity was coming.
-Transcribed by a phonographer (reporter-stenographer) such as newspapers used for important speeches, it was on the front page of countless newspapers nationwide, including the New York Times, the next day.
+As was his custom, Brown spoke extemporaneously and without notes, although he had evidently thought about what he would say and he knew the opportunity was coming.
+Transcribed by a phonographer (reporter-stenographer), which newspapers used for important speeches, it was on the next day's front page of countless newspapers nationwide, including The New York Times.

 The American Anti-Slavery Society then predicted that his execution would begin his martyrdom, or that potential clemency would remove "so much capital [...] out of the abolition sails".

 Content

-Virginia court procedure required that defendants found guilty should be asked if there was any reason sentence should not be imposed.
+Virginia court procedure required that defendants found guilty should be asked if there was any reason the sentence should not be imposed.
 Asked this by the clerk, Brown immediately rose, and in a clear, distinct voice said this: